Last Updated on

 Here’s what you should keep in mind while making the banana puree for your baby.

 - Use your judgement for the puree texture.
 The smoother it is, the easier it is for the baby to consume it.

 - Don’t offer an entire bowl of puree to your baby.
 Let him eat a few spoons of the banana puree first.
 If he likes it, you can increase the quantity gradually.

-- Ripe bananas are the best for creating purees.
+- Ripe bananas are the best for making puree.
 Not only do they taste better, but they are free from most allergens, too.